English translation and Korean lesson with the lyrics of Intro: What am I to You by BTS, from the 2014 album Dark & Wild.

 넌 또, 좋지도 나쁘지도 않다고 해

-Again you say that you don’t like it and you don’t hate it.
+Again you say that you don’t like it or hate it.

 또 = once more, once again